syncfusion-content/blazor-docs/blazor/listview/virtualization.md

 ## Limitations for virtualization

-* When enabling Virtual Scrolling for ListView, it is important to specify the height in pixels.
+* When enabling virtualization for ListView, it is important to specify the height in pixels.
 Percentage values are not accepted.
 * If you prefer to use a percentage value, you can render the component within a div container with a specific pixel value set for height (It will be rendered based on the parent container height).